-2.2.8.
-Speed

-- 2.2.8.1.
-"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.2.8.2.
+- 2.2.9.
+Speed - 2.2.9.1.
+"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.2.9.2.
 "Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions.
-It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system as well as the environmental conditions. - 2.2.8.3.
-"Present speed" or "speed" is the current speed selected by the system due to traffic. - 2.2.9.
-"Detection range" of the sensing system is the distance at which the system can reliably recognise a target and generate a control signal.

-- 2.2.10.
-Failures - 2.2.10.1.
-An "ALKS failure" is any single failure specific to the operation of the ALKS (e.g. single sensor failure, loss of necessary calculation data for the driving path of the vehicle). - 2.2.10.2.
-"Failure mode" is the operation status of the system in which the system operates with an ALKS failure. - 2.2.10.3.
+It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system as well as the environmental conditions. - 2.2.9.3.
+"Present speed" or "speed" is the current speed selected by the system due to traffic. - 2.2.10.
+"Detection range" of the sensing system is the distance at which the system can reliably recognise a target, taking account of the deterioration of components of the sensing system due to time and usage throughout the lifetime of the vehicle and generate a control signal. - 2.2.11.
+Failures - 2.2.11.1.
+An "ALKS failure" is any single failure specific to the operation of the ALKS (e.g. single sensor failure, loss of necessary calculation data for the driving path of the vehicle). - 2.2.11.2.
+"Failure mode" is the operation status of the system in which the system operates with an ALKS failure. - 2.2.11.3.
 A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system when in failure mode with an acceptable occurrence.
-Single sensor failures are only considered as such when accompanied by another influence affecting the safe operation of the system. - 2.2.10.4.
-A "severe vehicle failure" is any failure of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task and would also leave the manually driven vehicle in a state unfit to drive (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure). - 2.2.11. ""Self-check" means an integrated function which checks for any system failure and for a change in detection range of the sensing system on a continuous basis. - 2.2.12.
-"Override" means an action of the human driver providing intentional input to control elements of the vehicle which have priority over the longitudinal or lateral movement of the vehicle t, while the system is still active. - 2.2.13.
-"Dynamic Driving task" is the control and execution of all longitudinal and lateral movements of the vehicle. - 2.2.14.
-"Data Storage System for Automated Driving (DSSAD)" enables the determination of interactions between the ALKS and the human driver.
+Single sensor failures are only considered as such when accompanied by another influence affecting the safe operation of the system. - 2.2.11.4.
+A "severe vehicle failure" is any failure of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task and would also leave the manually driven vehicle in a state unfit to drive (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure). - 2.2.12.
+"Self-check" means an integrated function which checks for any system failure and for a change in detection range of the sensing system on a continuous basis. - 2.2.13.
+A "system override" by the driver means a situation when the driver provides an input to a control which has priority over the longitudinal or lateral control of the system, while the system is still active.